flash-oss/allserver/README.md

 (aka routes, aka schema, aka handlers, aka functions, aka methods)

 These are your business logic functions.
 They are exactly the same for all the network protocols out there.
-They wouldn't need to change if you suddenly need to move them to another (micro)service or expose via a GraphQL API.
+They wouldn't need to change if you suddenly need to move them to another (micro)service, protocol, network transport, or expose via a GraphQL API.

 ```js
 const procedures = {